 Below are the questions that we are asked most frequently.
 Click on the question and you will be taken to the answer.
-If we don't list your question here, or you need more information, please contact us by email.
+If you need more information, please contact us by email.

 The surest way to reach me is through email.
 I am happy to talk over the phone, or Skype, but there is often a time difference between myself and my clients, and this is my part-time job (my full time job is being a mother), so it is best to begin with email.
 I answer all questions promptly, usually within one business day.